masonmarker/TheMsnProject/msnscript2/README.txt

-installing dependencies
+installing dependencies:

-there are only a few pip installs tbh, just for flask servers and such, all of them are in dependencies.txt
+there are only a few pip installs that need to be installed before executing .msn2 programs, just for flask servers, APIs and such, all of them are in dependencies.txt